 In the SAP Transport Automation project we implemented for a Fortune 100 medical device company, we have transformed how they manage transport requests.
 The workflow we designed allows stakeholders to manage the end-to-end process of transport requests giving them more transparency when implementing changes to their systems.

 Workflow automation also allows data trails to be constantly recorded as transactions are executed.
 Regardless of where you want to save your logs, you are guaranteed that you have data backup should you encounter an unexpected error.

 One use case that was proven to have benefitted our clients through the years is the use of SID-Refresh™.
-Saving data and configuration settings using this tool allows users not only to perform system refresh with ease but also to allow reverting data effortlessly.
+Saving data and configuration settings using this tool allows users not only to perform a system refresh with ease but also to revert data effortlessly.
 To fully enjoy the benefits of having a fully integrated solution that lets you automate system refresh, you can check out our newly released service offering—System Refresh as a Service.

 5. Implement Efficient Processes

 Lastly, as you provide strategic value to your clients, employees and customers must both be engaged for business operations to continue.
 However, if workforce health and welfare are on the line, business processes will inevitably slow down; thereby losing operational agility and customer loyalty.
 What makes workflow automation attractive is that it allows efficient workflow management as repetitive tasks are automated and routed to their rightful owners, while decision-makers can gather essential data insights within IT-Conductor to improve business processes.